 “It’s not my fault that the Wasps are shit, I’m just stating the truth.”

-“Well, maybe this time I’ll break both of your arms with a Bludger.”
+“Maybe this time I’ll break both of your arms with a Bludger.”
+Roxanne threatened.

 “You’re a feisty woman, Weasley.
 I like that quality; it makes me wonder exactly what you’re like in the bedroom.”